FransBouma/InjectableGenericCameraSystem/Tools/IGCSInjector/ReadMe.md

 Credits: Otis_Inf

 ### How to use
-Configure the ini file by specifying the game exe and the dll to inject, then run the exe to inject the dll into the exe.
+Configure the ini file by specifying the game exe and the dll to inject, then run the IGCSInjector.exe to inject the camera dll into the game's exe.

 Example:
 To inject the hellblade tools into the hellblade game process at runtime, simply change the IGCSInjector.ini file to: